11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 #### Bioshock
 - Bioshock is a story driven first person shooter developed by 2K Boston
+- The gameplay of Bioshock is a mix of exploring the environment, solving small puzzles and learning about the game's world, and fast-paced first person gunplay, featuring combining several different guns, and also magic powers such as blasts of electricity or grabbing objects with telekenesis.
+The player is encouraged to experiment with different weapon/power combos to approach different scenarios.
+- The level design is fairly open, with lots of areas to explore, side areas with extra items to collect, and larger arena-like areas where the player must fight several enemies.

 ### Academic Sources
 - Research academic papers, books, or articles that provide theoretical guidance for your project.
 Include a brief summary of each source.